rug-oop-2023/final_template/README.md

 In this final project, you will be required to implement a complex application in Python using the OOP concept explained in the course.
 The project will need to contain the following elements:

-- An implementation of a hierarchy of classes to manage datasets, mainly with Machine Learning as an end goal:
+- An implementation of a hierarchy of classes to manage datasets, mainly with Machine Learning as an end goal.
 - A dataset wrapper, called `BatchLoader`, which handles the creation of batches of data for training a model.
-- A set of preprocessing tools for image and audio data
+- A set of preprocessing tools for image and audio data.

 The deadline for the project is set on **Sunday February 4th, 2024 23:59 CET**, without exceptions.